arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/user-manual/user-manual.md

 ## Alvik's Firmware

-To get started to play with Alvik you will need the following software:
+To get started to play with Alvik you will need the following hardware and software:

 ### Software Requirements